BrettAF/ArrAnt-Team-Repo/Documentation/Array Cost Example.md

 trenching = $ 759.0228696738

 ## Calculating Receivers Cost
-There is a variable for receiver cost which can be changed based on the kind of recievers the arrays will be using.
+There is a variable for receiver cost which can be changed based on the kind of receivers the arrays will be using.
 This variable is not an input in the function handle but within the code located at the top.
 For this example the default value is used.

     cost_per_receiver = 400000; %$
     %this is the cost ($) per reciever for each antenna as estimated by NG